franciscop/form-mate/readme.md

 - Prop [`onChange`](#onchange) to listen to the form changes as they happen.
 - Prop [`autoReset`](#autoreset) to clear the form after `onSubmit` finishes successfully.
 - Prop [`encType`](#enctype) (like `encType="multipart/form-data"`) for file handling.
 It makes the callback receive an instance of `FormData` instead of a plain object.
 This makes it easy to submit files with `fetch()`, Axios, etc.
+- Sub Component `<FormError />` for more advanced error management.
+- Sub Component `<FormLoading />` for more advanced loading state handling.

 ## Getting Started